Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Illustrations

 \subsection{Simulation Study}

-We first perform a simulation study to test \begin{enumerate}[label=(\roman*)] \item NetCP's ability to perform edge link analysis on the true graph generating the change-points. \item NetCP's fit, in terms of log model evidence, against several competing methods. \end{enumerate} We consider five scenarios for the change-point generating process and two possible segment likelihood models, resulting in 10 distinct data generating scenarios.
+We first perform a simulation study to test \begin{enumerate}[label=(\roman*)] \item NetCP's ability to infer the true underlying graph structure. \item NetCP's fit, in terms of log model evidence, against several competing priors. \end{enumerate} We consider five scenarios for the change-point generating process and two possible segment likelihood models, resulting in 10 distinct data generating scenarios.
+In all cases, we use dimension $d=4$.
 Our change-point scenarios are designed to test situations in which change-points in different series (a) exhibit lead-lag relationships, (b) occur simultaneously across all, or subsets of the series and (c) are independent.
 Below we provide a description of each scenario \textbf{S1} - \textbf{S5}.

-\begin{enumerate}[label=\textbf{S\arabic*}] \item Simulate from the NetCP model with parameters $\boldsymbol{W}_0 = \boldsymbol{1}_4$ and $\boldsymbol{q}_0 = \frac{1}{40}\boldsymbol{1}_4$.
+\begin{enumerate}[label=\textbf{S\arabic*}] \item Simulate from the NetCP process with parameters $\boldsymbol{W}_0 = \boldsymbol{1}_4$ and $\boldsymbol{q}_0 = \frac{1}{40}\boldsymbol{1}_4$.
 We use an adjacency matrix corresponding to a chain graph with $A_{1, 2} = A_{2, 3} = A_{3, 4} = 1$ and all other $A_{i, j} = 0$.
 The edge weights are set to $W_{1, 2} = W_{2, 3} = W_{3, 4} = 5$ and the edge decay parameters to $q_{1, 2} = q_{2, 3} = q_{3, 4} = 0.6$.
-The correlations induced by this choice can be seen in Figure \ref{fig:corr_1}. \item Simulate from the NetCP model with the same parameters as \textbf{S1} but instead setting $A_{2, 3} = 0$, resulting in two sub-graphs. \item Simulate the change-points simultaneously in all series.
+The correlations induced by this choice can be seen in Figure \ref{fig:corr_heatmaps}. \item Simulate from the NetCP process with the same parameters as \textbf{S1} but instead setting $A_{2, 3} = 0$, resulting in two sub-graphs. \item Simulate the change-points simultaneously in all series.
 The change-point locations follow a Bernoulli process with parameter $1/40$. \item Simulate the change-points simultaneously in series 1 \& 2 according to a Bernoulli process with parameter $1/40$.
 The change-points in series 3 \& 4 are also generated simultaneously with an independent and identical Bernoulli process. \item Change-points in each series are generated according to an independent Bernoulli process with parameter $1/40$. \end{enumerate}

 For each change-point scenario (\textbf{S1} - \textbf{S5}), we generate data for two likelihood models.
 The first is the AR model presented in Equation (\ref{eq:ar_likelihood}).
 Under this scenario, the data in each segment of each series follows an AR(1) process, and the segment parameters $(\phi_1, \sigma^2)$ alternate between four possible states $\{(-0.8, 0.3^2), (0.8, 1^2), (-0.8, 2^2), (0.8, 3^2)\}$ for all series.